nrjones8/blog/content/muni-citations-on-rainy-days.md

 ![Monthly citations vs. average ridership for that month](images/scatter_citation_vs_ridership.png "Monthly citations vs. average ridership")

 ## Who gets citations on rainy days?
 My original thinking behind this dataset was that people needed to seek shelter when there is bad weather, and often the easiest shelter is public transit.
 When more people who cannot afford MUNI board without buying a ticket, those same people would be the ones most likely to receive a citation.
-It's hard to know for sure, but the data that MUNI provided also doesn't seem to support this idea.
+It's hard to know for sure, but the data that MUNI provided also don't seem to support this idea.

 In addition to providing the time and location of citations, the dataset includes (1) the total amount of the fee that has been paid and (2) the total amount of the fee that is still due.
 Note that fees are not static; if someone doesn't pay the citation by its due date, [additional fees can be added](https://www.sfmta.com/getting-around/drive-park/citations), meaning a Fare Evasion fee of $125 can increase with every payment date that is missed.